AdamaJava/adamajava/docs/qsv/qsv.latest.md

 1.  using Picard's [CollectInsertSizeMetrics](http://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics) to give you a TLEN distribution
 2.  using [qprofiler](../qprofiler/index.md)

 An upper and lower insert size must be provided for each readgroup in the input BAM files.
-(?? should this [test/size] or [control/size] section be removed if we run clip mode only?)
+This section is not required if sv_analysis=clip.

 ## outputs
 qsv will generate a number of output files to \<output>/\<uuid>/:
- * \<uuid>.qsv.log: a log file records of activities for the qSV analysis.
+ * \<sample>.qsv.log: a log file records of activities for the qSV analysis.
- * \<uuid>.qsv.summary.txt:  a summary file summarizes parameters used in the qSV analysis.
+ * \<sample>.qsv.summary.txt:  a summary file summarizes parameters used in the qSV analysis.
- * \<uuid>.\<germline|normal-germline|somatic>.sv.txt: summary of structural variants identified in a tab-delimited text file for germline and somatic events.
+ * \<sample>.\<germline|normal-germline|somatic>.sv.txt: summary of structural variants identified in a tab-delimited text file for germline and somatic events.
- * \<uuid>.\<germline|normal-germline|somatic>.dcc: DCC files for QCMG center.
+ * \<sample>.\<germline|normal-germline|somatic>.dcc: DCC files for QCMG center.
- * \<uuid>_no_blat_alignment.txt: An unaligned soft clips file lists soft clipps with high evidence that did not lign to the reference genome and are potentially somatic.
+ * \<sample>.no_blat_alignment.txt: An unaligned soft clips file lists soft clipps with high evidence that did not lign to the reference genome and are potentially somatic.
- * \<uuid>.somatic.qprimer: a file lists of regions to design primers
+ * \<sample>.somatic.qprimer: a file lists of regions to design primers
- * \<uuid>.sv_counts.txt: a file lists counts of the numbers of discordant pair SVs
+ * \<sample>.sv_counts.txt: a file lists counts of the numbers of discordant pair SVs
- * \<uuid>.somatic.softlcip.txt: contigs from soft clips
+ * \<sample>.somatic.softlcip.txt: contigs from soft clips
- * \<uuid>.<test::name|control::name>.pairing_stats.xml: ???
+ * \<sample>.\<test::name|control::name>.pairing_stats.xml: a file lists discordant pairs stats. ???
- * \<uuid>.\<chr>.\<germlines|omatic>.records: files gives information about the discordant pair reads and/or soft clipped reads that support a particular structural variant.
+ * \<sample>.\<chr>.\<germlines|omatic>.records: files gives information about the discordant pair reads and/or soft clipped reads that support a particular structural variant.
 Each structural variant is described by:
    *  a header specifying the sv_id, and mutation type call
    *  a list of the discordant reads (where appropriate) supporting the SV in the format:
    *  comma separated list of mate 1 read name:read group id, mate 1 reference, mate 1 position start, mate 1 position end, mate 1 flags, mate 1 strand, mate 2 read name:read group id, mate 2 reference, mate 2 position start, mate 2 position end, mate 2 flags, mate 2 strand, pair orientation (eg. F1R2), mutation type eg DEL/ITX based on expected read strand, orientation and distance.